davidpiholyuk/TCSS-445/README.md

 # TCSS-445

+Instructions:

 install https://nodejs.org/en/download/

-pull from repo

-cd server (ON WINDOWS)
+Clone repository

+Change directory to the server folder in the project directory.
+On windows it is "cd server"

-npm install
+run npm install in the terminal

-npm start
+then npm start